 Tom Bershad started meditating in 1973 when he was formally initiated into TM practice at the age of 15.
 He’s been meditating regularly ever since.

-I wanted to interview Tom about TM so he could share with you his first-hand and in-depth knowledge about this highly effective practice.
-If you’ve ever wondered about TM—what it is, how it works, how you practice it, and the philosophy behind it—then this show is for you.
+I wanted to interview Tom about TM so he could share with you his first-hand and in-depth experience with this highly effective practice.
+If you’ve ever wondered about TM—what it is, how it works, and the philosophy behind it—then this show is for you.

-In the interview, Tom guides us step by step through the practice of TM.
-You’re going to learn about Mantras, yogic philosophy, and the kinds of experiences you can have as both a beginning and advanced practitioner.
+Through the interview, You’re going to learn about Mantras, yogic philosophy, and the kinds of experiences you can have as both a beginning and advanced practitioner.

 We only scratch the surface, but I think you’re going to find this interview informative and inspiring.
 Tom’s combination of passion and precision is refreshing and illuminating.